malandrakisgeo/mnemosyne/README.md

 (Coming soon)

-# Examples
+# Use instructions & examples
-Once the library is configured for the project, the caches can be created with annotations above the methods to be cached.
+Once the library is configured for the project, the first thing you need to do is to define the IDs of the objects to be cached.
+If the objects to be cached have an accessible  (i.e. either public or with a getter following Java naming conventions) field named Id (or ID, or id, or even iD), you don't need to do anything extra.
+If it doesn't, or if you want to use another field as an ID, all you need to do is to annotate the related field(s) as @Id.
+Multiple fields annotated with @Id form a compound Id.

+The caches can then be created with annotations above the methods to be cached, as you see in the examples below:

-    @Cached(cacheName = "customerCache", capacity = 500, timeToLive = 24 * 3600 * 1000, countdownFromCreation = true, cacheType = FIFOCache.class)
+    @Cached(cacheName = "transactionCache", capacity = 5000, timeToLive = 24 * 3600 * 1000, countdownFromCreation = true, cacheType = FIFOCache.class)
-    public Customer getCustomerById(String id) {
-        ...
-    }

-    @Cached(cacheName = "transactionCache", capacity = 1000, timeToLive = 12 * 3600 * 1000, countdownFromCreation = false, preemptiveEvictionPercentage = 85, evictionStepPercentage = 5,  cacheType = LFUCache.class)
-    public List<Transaction> getTransactionsByUser(String id, boolean onlySuccessful) {
-        ...
-    }
+    public Transaction getTransactionById(String id);

     @Cached(cacheName = "customerCache2", capacity = 500)
-    public Customer getCustomerByIdWithExtraSteps(@Key String id, String irrelevantForCaching) {
+    public Customer doSomethingAndReturnACustomer(@Key String id, String irrelevantForCaching, Boolean irrelevantBoolean) ;

-        ...
-    }
+    @Cached(cacheName = "getTransactionsByIds", capacity = 1000, allowSeparateHandlingForKeyCollections = true)
+    List<Transaction> getTransactionByIds(Set<UUID> transactionIds);

+    @Cached(cacheName = "getPendingTransactions")
+    public List<Transaction> getPendingTransactions();

+    @Cached(cacheName = "completedTransactionCache", capacity = 1000)
+    public List<Transaction> getTransactionsByUser(String userId, boolean completed);

+    @UpdatesCache(name="getTransactionById", targetObjectKeys={"id"})
+    @UpdatesCache(name="getTransactionsByIds", targetObjectKeys={"id"})
+    @UpdatesCache(name="completedTransactionCache", targetObjectKeys={"userId", "isCompleted"}, conditionalAdd="isCompleted", conditionalRemove="!isCompleted")
+    @UpdatesCache(name="getPendingTransactions", conditionalRemove="!transaction.isCompleted")
+    public void saveTransaction(@UpdatedValue Transaction transaction);

 Unless otherwise indicated by the presence of a @com.gmalandrakis.mnemosyne.annotations.Key annotation, all arguments are assembled to a CompoundKey used to retrieve the actual cache values.

-## Current TODOs
-* Add easy configuration for non-Spring applications.
-* Add built-in support for distributed caches.
+### Limitations
+As of 1/2025, mnemosyne's default caching algorithms do not work properly with proxy objects.

+Many frameworks and libraries for databases and REST- or SOAP- services, wrap the returned values in proxy objects that often lack a particular ID.

+There is a TODO on enabling support for enabling custom ID deduction, but it currently is strongly recommended that object proxying is deactivated before mnemosyne is used.

+Deactivating proxy objects differs from framework to framework, (e.g. in Hibernate it can be done by annotating the entities with @Proxy(lazy=false) ).
+Please check the documentation of the framework/library you use.

 ## Future plans
-The original design was based on the assumption that the application instance and the cache are running on the same machine.
-Making a distributed Cache out of Mnemosyne should not be impossible, but may require major structural modifications.
+Ideally, mnemosyne will become a full-fledged, high-performance, distributed cache easy to integrate with any kind of Java EE project.
+But this is nothing one person can achieve alone, so feel free to contribute!

+### Current major TODOs
+* Test, test, test, test.
+* Write more elaborate and cleaner documentation
+* Add support for LRU and S3-FIFO
+* Add better support for conditional update
+* Add easy configuration for non-Spring applications
+* Make all adjusts needed to make it work properly on distributed systems (final boss!)

+### Mini TODOs
+Well, dozens!
+From changing variable names to deciding when to update asynchronously.

+### TODOs under discusssion
+* Add support for custom ID deduction (which solves the proxying problem)
+* Add support for records

 ## Further documentation
-As of 7/2024, the documentation is provided in the code itself as javadoc.
+As of 1/2025, the documentation is provided in the code itself as javadoc.
 Running mvn javadoc:javadoc should suffice to generate a webpage with a general description.